 The district operates two county-wide classrooms at Berrien Springs Middle School for students functioning with mild cognitive impairments.
-The program is run on a thematic basis, incorporating reading, writing, vocabulary with social studies and science topics, following the Extended Grade Level Content Expectations from Michigan Department of Education.
-Up to 36 students (from throughout the county) can be provided special education programming in these MICI rooms.
-In 2022-23, eight (8) students considered to be Berrien Springs resident students are IEP placed in these rooms.
+The program incorporates reading, writing, and vocabulary with social studies and science topics, following the Extended Grade Level Content Expectations from Michigan Department of Education.
+Currently, 16 students are being serviced within these county classrooms.
+This school year, three (3) students considered to be Berrien Springs resident students are IEP placed in these rooms.
 Students are placed in the program through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.